FlavorZ/chem-rocket-prop/FinalProject/README.md

 - HW-5_spreadsheet.xlsx - spreadsheet provided by Dr. D to model the hybrid rocket from equations.

 ### Folders:
-- Data/ - Contains the experimental data of all 5 team.
+- Data/ - Contains the experimental data of all 5 team and the processed modeled data.
 - figures/ - figures output from plotFigure.m